iorchard/p5x-ansible/README.rst

    kube_controllers
    kube_workers

-Change hostname and ip address in each ansible_host variable for your environment.
+Modify hostname, ip, port, and user in hosts file for your environment.

 Copy ansible.cfg.sample to ansible.cfg and
 update inventory value in ansible.cfg.::